Interbreeding between archaic and modern humans: Archaic hominins in Eurasia

 Hominins' presence in Eurasia began at least 2 million years BP.
-Genetic evidence shows that thousands of years later when lineages of Neandertals and Denisovans started to expand into Eurasia, the continent was still inhabited by descendants of these archaic hominins, and their genetic admixture made its way into genome of Neanderthals and Denisovans and later indirectly into modern humans.
+Genetic evidence shows that thousands of years later when lineages of Neandertals and Denisovans started to expand into Eurasia, the continent was still inhabited by descendants of these archaic hominins, and their genetic admixture made its way into the genome of Neanderthals and Denisovans and later indirectly into modern humans.

 Genetic studies show two major events of genetic admixture from superarchaics, suggesting that in the late middle Pleistocene, Eurasia was inhabited by at least two separate populations of ancient hominins.

 Roger et al. (2020) describes an event of admixture that occurred soon after Neandersovans (common ancestor of Neanderthals and Denisovans) started to expand into Eurasia.
 They met a lineage of superarchaic hominins that had been separated from African homo lineages since at least 2 Ma ago.

 Previous studies identified more recent event of admixture.
 About 350,000 years ago a genome of an "erectus-like" hominid was injected into the Denisovan lineage.
 With the separation time of about 2 Ma ago and interbreeding that happened 350 ka ago, the two populations involved were more distantly related than any pair of human populations previously known to interbreed.